nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 partitioned roll out complete: 2 new pods have been updated...
 ```

-If the rollout doesn't progress for a long time, check the NuoDB pods using `kubectl get pods -n nuodb`.
+If the rollout doesn't progress for a long time, refer to the NuoDB pods using `kubectl get pods -n nuodb`.
 Watch for `Running` pods in which containers are _not_ `Ready`, which usually means that there is a problem with the application startup.
 Another indication for upgrade failure is having pods _not_ transiting to `Running` or reported `Error`, `ErrImagePull` or `CrashLoopBackOff`.